HamzaLTUC/Reading_Notes-201/Read09.md

 #### Tables properties:

-1. Width: to set width of table.
+• Width: to set width of table.

-2. padding: to set the space between the border of each table cell and its content.
+• padding: to set the space between the border of each table cell and its content.

-3.text-transform to convert the content of the table headers to uppercase.
+ • text-transform to convert the content of the table headers to uppercase.

-4. border-top, border-bottom : to set borders above and below the table headers.
+• border-top, border-bottom : to set borders above and below the table headers.

-5. text-align to align the writing to the left of some table cells and to the right of the others
+• text-align to align the writing to the left of some table cells and to the right of the others

-6. background-color to change alternating table rows.
+• background-color to change alternating table rows.

-7. hover to highlight a table row when a user's mouse goes over it
+• hover to highlight a table row when a user's mouse goes over it

 • We can control Gaps Between Cell using  border-spacing, border-collapse